testingautomated-usi/DeepHyperion/documentation/getting_started.md

 ```
 > NOTE: properties.py contains the configuration of the tool selected by the user.

-When the run is finished, the tool produces the following outputs in the _logs/run_XXX_ folder (XXX is a part of foldername you should replace it with the correct value):
+When the run is finished, the tool produces the following outputs in the _logs/run_XXX_ folder (where XXX is the timestamp value):

-* _heatmap_Bitmaps_Orientation.png_ representing inputs distribution;
+* _heatmap_Bitmaps_Orientation.png_ representing the feature map;
-* _heatmap_Bitmaps_Orientation.json_ file containing the final reports of the run;
+* _heatmap_Bitmaps_Orientation.json_ file containing the final report of the run;
-* folders _all_ and _archive_ containing the generated inputs (in image and npy formats).
+* _all_ and _archive_ folders containing the generated inputs (in image and npy formats).

 ## Step 3: Generate Maps  ##

-To uniform anlysis and generate rescaled maps and more processed data, use the following commands:
+To generate rescaled maps and process the output of a run, use the following commands:

 ```
 python report_generator/app.py generate-samples ./logs/run_XXX